IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/OuaOverConnectJdbcReadme.md

     - Connect to Oracle using sysdba account and execute the following commands:

         ```
-        CREATE USER guardium IDENTIFIED BY password;
+        CREATE USER <guardium_user> IDENTIFIED BY <guardium_user_password>;
-        GRANT CONNECT, RESOURCE to guardium;
+        GRANT CONNECT, RESOURCE to <guardium_user>;
-        GRANT SELECT ANY DICTIONARY TO guardium;
+        GRANT SELECT ANY DICTIONARY TO <guardium_user>;
         ```

-    - To verify your new user's privileges, connect to the Oracle instance that you planning to monitor using the name and credentials for your designated user and run the following statements:
+    - To verify your new user's privileges, connect to the Oracle instance that you are planning to monitor using the name and credentials for your designated user and run the following statements:

         ```
         select count(*) from AUDSYS.AUD$UNIFIED;